Crochet Pumpkin: 3 Perfect Sizes

 orange crochet pumpkin with green leaf, brown stem and curly tendril

-In fact.. that is exactly what I am doing.
+In fact.. that is exactly what I did… a whole garden of pumpkins on display!
 You might remember the small pumpkin in all it’s squishy goodness.
 And the lovely large pumpkin !
-And this, the delightful, delicious, medium size crochet pumpkin!
+And then this, the delightful, delicious, medium size crochet pumpkin!

 Crochet Pumpkin Pattern